kyeah/kyeh.me/_films/180707_tin-drum-1979-pans-labyrinth-2006.md

 in his 1955 essay, _“Magical Realism in Spanish American Fiction."_ The extent to which the variety of magical realist characteristics apply to a given magic realist text or film varies from one work to another, but all works succeed in achieving the overarching desired portrayal of common reality in the context of an existing, magical realist world.

 The style is closely related to surrealism, with a focus on the material object and the actual existence of fantastical elements in the real world, as opposed to surrealism’s more psychological and subconscious representation of reality.
-The essence of magical realism, as observed in this paper, is that of “fantasy with a straight face,” portraying a world that is, at its core, neither fundamentally different from the reality that we live in, as in true fantasy works, nor internally-expressed and tainted by the point of view of the protagonist, as in surrealist works.
+The essence of magical realism, as observed in this analysis, is that of “fantasy with a straight face,” portraying a world that is, at its core, neither fundamentally different from the reality that we live in, as in true fantasy works, nor internally-expressed and tainted by the point of view of the protagonist, as in surrealist works.

 The transition from literature to video media and film introduces a challenge for magical realism.
 Unlike fantasy or surrealist works, magical realism is adamantly against escapism — the retreat of the viewer into a world wholly different from their own.
-In film, there is a fundamental realism that is difficult to convey accurately with a touch of fantasy without becoming a fully-blown, controlled, world-building fantasy.
+In film, there is a fundamental realism that is difficult to convey accurately with a touch of fantasy without becoming a full-blown, world-building fantasy.
 The difficulty of expressing a world that is convincingly familiar and natural, while at the same time introducing believable pockets of magic, is increased dramatically by the addition of sight and sound, and the balance between the commonplace and fantastical relies heavily on the interplay between visuals, audio cues, and the portrayal of subjectivity.

 #### The Poetics of Magical Realism: Visual Duality